 Marcus were one of those 'one-off' American bands from the mid-'70s, signed by a major (UA in this case), then not selling enough albums to be retained.
 Unlike most of the rest, though, Marcus had a secret weapon that you would've thought would ensure a little more longevity: Marcus Malone, a black guy with a great voice (rare live shot right), who was perfectly happy singing rock.
 Marcus is a damn' good album, although it is a little 'of its time' (particularly with regard to the frequently sexist lyrics), I suppose; largely mid-paced hard rock, with much duel-lead work from the three guitarists and the sort of song structures that were (sadly) just about to go out of fashion.

-The album's credits are odd, to be honest; only the vocalist, guitarists and drummer are mentioned, with Cactus' Tim Bogert guesting on bass on a couple of tracks, with no mention of who played the rest of the bass or any of the keyboards.
+The album's credits are odd, to be honest; only the vocalist, guitarists and drummer are mentioned, Cactus' Tim Bogert guesting on bass on a couple of tracks, with no mention of who played the rest of the bass or any of the keyboards.
 There's a nice synth solo on opener Black Magic, then, of course, some Mellotron on a couple of tracks.
-Kelly is the album's ballad, with some good flute and strings work, and there may be a tiny burst of choir at the end of Gypsy Fever, but the album's piéce de resistance is its final track, the superbly-titled Rise Unto Falcon.
+Kelly is the album's ballad, with good flute and strings work, while there may be a tiny burst of choir at the end of Gypsy Fever, but the album's piéce de resistance is its final track, the superbly-titled Rise Unto Falcon.
 This is a real epic hard rock classic; great arrangement, excellent guitar work, Mellotron flutes and strings to die for.
 Brilliant.

 Official Marcus Malone site

 All Around Us (2015, 42.35) ***/½Follow it